X-DX/PHP-Programming-Language/README.md

     - Integrating Chart.js with PHP
     - Show your data in the chart JS
     - Ensuring Data integrity: Deal with Missing Data

+## 16. PHP Loop
+    - The 'for' loop: Repeat Action and Manage Iterations